thangle89/PersonalBlog/content/blog/understanding-this-binding-in-javascript/index.md

 ---
-title: Understanding `this` binding and closure in javascript
+title: Understanding `this` binding and closure in Javascript
 date: "2020-06-06T22:12:03.284Z"
 description: "Simple rules to undestand `this` binding with examples in React app"
 ---